huridocs/pdf-document-layout-analysis/README.md

 ## 🚀 Overview

 This project provides a powerful and flexible PDF analysis microservice built with **Clean Architecture** principles.
 The service enables OCR, segmentation, and classification of different parts of PDF pages, identifying elements such as texts, titles, pictures, tables, formulas, and more.
-Additionally, it determines the correct reading order of these identified elements and can convert PDFs to various formats including Markdown and HTML.
+Additionally, it determines the correct reading order of these identified elements and can convert PDFs to various formats including Markdown and HTML with **automatic translation support** powered by Ollama.

 ### ✨ Key Features

 - 🔍 **Advanced PDF Layout Analysis** - Segment and classify PDF content with high accuracy
 - 🖼️ **Visual & Fast Models** - Choose between VGT (Vision Grid Transformer) for accuracy or LightGBM for speed
 - 📝 **Multi-format Output** - Export to JSON, Markdown, HTML, and visualize PDF segmentations
+- 🌍 **Automatic Translation** - Translate documents to multiple languages using Ollama models
 - 🌐 **OCR Support** - 150+ language support with Tesseract OCR
 - 📊 **Table & Formula Extraction** - Extract tables as HTML and formulas as LaTeX
 - 🏗️ **Clean Architecture** - Modular, testable, and maintainable codebase